Grocery Store Employee Charged With Felony For Allegedly Eating $9,200 Worth Of Ham

 The bits of ham added up.
 Authorities estimate that over the course of her employment, the woman had eaten close to $9,000 worth of the deli meat, leading to felony charges.

 This is not the only unusual robbery to make headlines in recent weeks.
-In California, police pulled over a 69-year-old man named Dionicio Fierros and found 800 pounds of bagged lemons hiddent in the car.
-Investigators said the man had stolen the lemons from a nearby farm, NBC San Diego reported, and he lemons were still fresh when police found them.
+In California, police pulled over a 69-year-old man named Dionicio Fierros and found 800 pounds of bagged lemons hidden in the car.
+Investigators said the man had stolen the lemons from a nearby farm, NBC San Diego reported, and the lemons were still fresh when police found them.

 Grocery store worker admits to eating $9K worth of deli meat https://t.co/UVlK7Z12Vm pic.twitter.com/cd00KAehR3